moatazroshdy109/Advanced_Encryption_Standard_AES/README.md

-I wrote this code during the study of communications engineering(2017).
+I wrote this code during the study of communications engineering (graduation date is 2017).